DEVCodeWithAI/AGI-Framework-Why-IF/README.md

 ---

+🚀 Target Market & Accessibility

+⚠ Why & IF Framework is NOT for public use.

+🔹 The creator understands both the advantages and risks of this framework.🔹 A logic-based AGI like this could disrupt society if widely available.🔹 It is exclusively developed for scientific research institutions, governments, and major corporations.🔹 It is NOT designed as a ChatBot or consumer-facing AI.

+This restriction ensures that AGI remains a controlled and powerful tool, only accessible to entities that can responsibly leverage its capabilities for the greater good.

+---

 ## 🔧 **Why We Need Investment?**

 We've successfully built the **core framework**, but to **scale, train, and optimize it**, we require powerful hardware.